SECTION_MENU}

 Enrichment Opportunities in Music

-There are a wide variety of extra curricular activities run by the Creative Arts Department.
+There are a wide variety of extra curricular activities run by the Music Department.

 After School: